About our city's water supply

 Council is:

-• Carrying out emergency repairs at Brinsmead, Bayview and University reservoirs
+- Carrying out repairs at Brinsmead, Bayview and University reservoirs

 How is Council securing Cairns' water future?